-SKATEBOARD STABILITY IS IMPORTANT TO CONSIDER WHEN RIDING AND RACING AT HIGH SPEED.
+SKATEBOARD STABILITY IS IMPORTANT TO CONSIDER WHEN RIDING AT HIGH SPEED.

 Skateboard stability is complex but performance aspects can be broken down into the following parameters:

 - Wheel base length